TTiagha/nonprofit-financial-health-predictor/README.md

 This project aims to develop a predictive model for assessing the financial health of nonprofit organizations using IRS Form 990 data.
 By leveraging machine learning techniques, we seek to provide insights that can help nonprofits, donors, and policymakers make more informed decisions.

+## Recent Updates

+- The original master file has been broken down into smaller, more manageable files for better organization and maintainability.
+- The application now allows users to specify the state to filter for and input multiple URLs for processing.

 ## Project Structure

 ```